If you are

 satisfied with your own fluidity of movement through Columns on

-the left, for structure, create 3 & 4 chord sequences and
+the left, for structure, create 3 and 4 chord sequences and

 follow with other 3 and 4 chord sequences that start from the 2nd,